EtoJules/LionGL/libs/SDL2-2.0.12/docs/README-winrt.md

 C-style main function (ie: `int main(int argc, char *argv[])`).
 From there you should be able to create a single `SDL_Window` (WinRT apps can only have one window, at present), as well as an `SDL_Renderer`.
 Direct3D will be used to draw content.
-Events are received via SDL's usual event functions (`SDL_PollEvent`, etc.)  If you have a set of existing source files and assets, you can start adding them to the project now.
+Events are received via SDL's usual m_event functions (`SDL_PollEvent`, etc.)  If you have a set of existing source files and assets, you can start adding them to the project now.
 If not, or if you would like to make sure that you're setup correctly, some short and simple sample code is